ystael/chicago-ug-math-bib/intermediate/real-analysis.md

 L^p spaces, Banach and Hilbert spaces, Radon-Nikodym theorem and differentiation, Fubini's theorem, Fourier transforms.

-**[PC]** Yes, how wonderful that there's one book whose first half contains all the analysis that you'll ever need to know!
+**[Pete Clark]** Yes, how wonderful that there's one book whose first half contains all the analysis that you'll ever need to know!
 This book is advanced and the exposition is austere ("which gives (5).
 Applying (3) to (4), we get (6)") but it is absolutely crystalline in its clarity (exception: is its proof of the L^2 inversion theorem for Fourier transforms valid?
 I'm not so sure.)
 Isn't this the one math book that every student must buy sooner or later (aside from Hardy and Wright, of course)?
 Some rainy day you'll discover that the book has a second half and find some very interesting theorems in there, but don't confuse it with a course on complex analysis, because it's a weird-ass treatment of complex analysis viewed through the eyes of a conventional analyst.
 Think of it as a bonus.

 #### Lang, *Real and functional analysis*